 The Four Common Challenges of Strategic Planning

-Why Strategic Planning Breaks Down for Many Teams
+Why Strategic Planning Breaks Down After Kickoff

 1. The Myth of Strategic Planning Standards